 This is a gift list for this Christmas for a person in your life with dementia or Alzheimer’s that will hopefully make them happy:

-This great device can help the daily challenges of memory loss: it reminds them of day and time as well as helps them stick to their daily routines.
-Our clock is also a great solution to remind them of regular activities such as taking their medication, having a drink of water, time for dinner etc.
+This great device can help the daily challenges of memory loss: it reminds people with dementia of day and time, as well as helps them stick to their daily routines.
+Our clock is also a great solution to remind them of regular daily routine such as taking their medication, having a drink of water, time for dinner etc.

 2. Sensory Cushions by Betterliving

 The Sensory Cushion from Betterliving is a perfect calm-down companion giving our loved ones an enjoyable yet familiar activity to focus on.
 It is designed to stimulate the sensory and tactile senses while keeping the hands occupied, alleviate anxiety and agitation.
-It is a popular solution to bring comfort and security to Dementia patients.
-It has earned its place in our best selling Christmas gifts because it has many textures, great bright colours and is very durable.
+It is a popular solution to bring comfort and security to dementia patients.
+It has earned its place in our best selling Christmas gifts, because it has many textures, great bright colours and durability.
 The cushion is available in 3 clours: blue, green and pink.

 3. Door Murals by Betterliving